Admissions - Selection Criteria

 Applicants must have achieved a minimum score of 50 in each section of the GAMSAT.

-Applicants must have achieved a minimum score of 50 in each section of the GAMSAT or at least 8 in each section of the MCAT (the writing section will be excluded for the purposes of admission).
+Applicants must have achieved a minimum score of 50 in each section of the GAMSAT or at least 8 in each section of the old MCAT (the writing section will be excluded for the purposes of admission).
+The minimum cut-off for the new MCAT will be announced in early June 2015.

 |Domestic Applicants||International Applicants|

 |Domestic applicants who meet the minimum GPA and GAMSAT requirements will be considered for participation in the Interview process.
 Applicants will be selected for interview based on their Overall GAMSAT scores.
 The overall cut-off will be determined once all applications have been received by Sydney Medical School.||International applicants who meet the minimum GPA and GAMSAT requirements will be invited for interview.|

 The interview process aims to broadly sample the candidate's competencies in order to gain a more accurate picture of the candidate’s strengths and weaknesses.
 Information on interviews is available at here.
 Also see Professor Stewart Dunn talk about the MMI process

 *N.B.
-Applicants applying through a special admissions scheme should refer to the Special Admissions Schemes menu item and the most recent Admissions Guide for further information.
+Applicants applying through a Special Admissions Scheme should refer to the Special Admissions Schemes menu item and the relevant Admissions Guide 2016 for further information.